HazelGadiaza/VultureMkII/RPi_Programs/virtual-env.md

 # Working inside a Python Virtual Environment
+> [!IMPORTANT]
-> For Vulture's Raspberry Pi, Python programs must run in a dedicated Virtual Environment.
+> For Vulture Raspberry Pi's, ALL Python programs must run in a dedicated Virtual Environment.
 Similarly, Python Packages must also be installed in the same Virtual Environment.
 This is best practice for running Python programs in RPi.

 ## Creating Python Virtual Environments
 - install virtualenv and venv